ioer-dresden/jupyter-book-nfdi4biodiversity/CONTRIBUTING.md

 Files are stored in [this git repository](https://gitlab.hrz.tu-chemnitz.de/ioer/fdz/jupyter-book-nfdi4biodiversity/).
 When changes are made to the notebook files, an automation is triggered to update the website at https://training.fdz.ioer.info (git branch `main`) and https://stag.training.fdz.ioer.info/ (git branch `staging`).

 These two sites help to incrementally improve the training materials:
-- https://stag.training.fdz.ioer.info/ - always up-to-date, see documentation changes immediately
+- https://stag.training.fdz.ioer.info/ - always up-to-date, see documentation changes immediately. **This page is only visible from the IOER Intranet**
-- https://training.fdz.ioer.info - a "production" version that looks more polished; changes from the staging branch are selectively merged in
+- https://training.fdz.ioer.info - a "production" version that looks more polished; changes from the staging branch are selectively merged in.
+This page is **publicly visible**

 Start working on the `staging` branch.
 We pull changes that are ready into the main (production) branch.